spiceai/cookbook/spiceai/README.md

-# Spice.ai Cloud Platform Data Connector Recipe
+# Spice.ai Cloud Platform Data Connector

 The Spice.ai Cloud Platform has many datasets that can be used within Spice.
 A valid login for the Spice.ai Cloud Platform is required to access the datasets.
 Before beginning this recipe, [link your GitHub account to Spice.ai](https://spice.ai/login) to get access to the platform.